Show All Answers

 Dealer licenses are valid for one year from the date of issuance, and normally take two weeks to process.
 The fee of $125 is collected upon issuance, not upon application.
-Checks are to be made out to WA STATE TREASURER.
-Learn more.
+Make out checks to: WA STATE TREASURER

 First approved in 1993, the city’s ban aims to keep both citizens and property safe.
 Most of Issaquah’s surrounding cities, including Sammamish, Bellevue and Redmond, also ban fireworks for personal use.
 Learn more.

 The cameras only operate during school days from 7 a.m.-4 p.m.
 The cameras monitor both directions of traffic along Second Avenue Southeast near the Clark Elementary School, Issaquah High School and Tiger Mountain High School corridor.